zoom audio settings

 It is important to use a laptop or desktop for your video feed.
 These settings cannot be accessed from a phone.
 You can use a phone or ipad (connected to a blue tooth speaker for volume) for your accompaniment tracks.

-1. open audio settings.
-Audio settings are accessed using the arrow next to the mic/mute icon) on the bottom left of the screen and click bottom item in drop down menu (audio settings).
+1. Open audio settings.
+Audio settings are accessed using the arrow next to the mic/mute icon) on the bottom left of the screen.
+Audio Settings will appear at the bottom of the dropdown menu.

 2. Microphone Settings:

-Go to microphone.
-It should automatically select your external usb mic if you have one connected, but if it does not, select the one you want to use.
+Next, look for to the header titled "Microphone."
+Zoom should automatically select the correct mic, or your external usb mic if you have one connected, but if it does not, select the one you want to use.

 Un-click the "automatically adjust microphone volume" box.